PretendoNetwork/website/docs/en_US/network-dumps.md

 For advanced usage of the proxy server, see https://github.com/PretendoNetwork/mitmproxy-nintendo

 # SpotPass
 SpotPass data, also called BOSS content, is sent using HTTP.
 The easiest way to submit SpotPass information to us is by dumping your consoles BOSS database.
+These databases contain SpotPass information for all games which you have enabled SpotPass for.
 This will give us the data needed to archive SpotPass content ourselves.
 Alternatively, you may submit [HTTP network dumps](#http-packets).
 Submitting HTTP network dumps gives us the SpotPass content as well, but requires more work on users.

 For a list of games which use SpotPass content and still need to be archived, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1qU0o7zxILAZcI83nOidr1QSrM0maVp6OGdBqg0xwul0/edit?usp=sharing).